grafana/grafana/docs/sources/image-rendering/_index.md

 #### Rendering modes performance and CPU / memory usage

-The performance and resources consumption of the different modes depend a lot on the number of concurrent requests your service is handling so it's recommended to monitor your image renderer service.
-On the Grafana website, you can find a [pre-made dashboard](https://grafana.com/grafana/dashboards/12203) along with documentation on how to set it up.
+The performance and resources consumption of the different modes depend a lot on the number of concurrent requests your service is handling so it's recommended to [monitor your image renderer service]({{< relref "./monitoring.md" >}}).

 With no concurrent request, the different modes show very similar performance and CPU / memory usage.

 When handling concurrent requests, we see the following trends:

-- Parallelizing incognito pages instead of browsers is better for performance and CPU / memory consumption meaning that `reusable` and `clustered` (with clustering mode set as `context`) modes are the most performant.
+- Parallelizing incognito pages instead of browsers is better for performance and CPU / memory consumption meaning that [`reusable`](#reusable-experimental) and [`clustered`](#clustered) (with clustering mode set as `context`) modes are the most performant.
-- If you use the `clustered` mode with a `maxConcurrency` setting below your average number of concurrent requests, performance will drop as the rendering requests will need to wait for the other to finish before getting access to an incognito page / browser.
+- If you use the [`clustered`](#clustered) mode with a `maxConcurrency` setting below your average number of concurrent requests, performance will drop as the rendering requests will need to wait for the other to finish before getting access to an incognito page / browser.

 To achieve better performance, it's also recommended to monitor the machine on which your service is running.
 If you don't have enough memory and / or CPU, every rendering step will be slower than usual, increasing the duration of every rendering request.
-Minimum free memory recommendation is 16GB on the system doing the rendering.
-One advantage of using the remote rendering service is that the rendering will be done on the remote system, so your local system resources will not be affected by rendering.

 ### Other available settings

-**HTTP host:**
+#### HTTP host

 Change the listening host of the HTTP server.
 Default is unset and will use the local host.